-16.3 Common Seal of the Council
+17.3 Common Seal of the Council

 The Common Seal of the Council will be kept in a safe place in the custody of the Borough Solicitor.
 A decision of the Council, or of any part of it, will be sufficient authority for sealing any document necessary to give effect to the decision.
 The Common Seal will be affixed to those documents, which in the opinion of the Borough Solicitor should be sealed.
-The affixing of the Common Seal will be attested by the Borough Solicitor, or some other authorised by him or her, and the Mayor or Deputy Mayor, or in their absence, another Member nominated by either of them.
+The affixing of the Common Seal will be attested by the Borough Solicitor, or (in his/her absence) another Solicitor authorised by the Borough Solicitor.